 - Enraged by Idiocy: The trigger for many of his most famous lines is "chefs" who have no idea what they're doing.

-- Even Bad Men Love Their Mamas: Absolutely devoted to his mother.
+- Even Bad Men Love Their Mamas: Bad is a bit of a stretch, but Gordon's absolutely devoted to his mother.
 He constantly sings her praises and unceasingly talks about how she was able to feed their family with little money and says that her macaroni and cheese will always be his favorite dish.
 He'll watch his language when she's around and treats older women with extreme respect.

 - Everyone Has Standards: